Laparoscopic Entry Techniques | Article | GLOWM

 Study Assessment Option

-By completing 4 multiple-choice questions (randomly selected) after studying this chapter readers can qualify for Continuing Professional Development awards from FIGO plus a Study Completion Certificate from GLOWM
+By answering four multiple-choice questions (randomly selected) after studying this chapter, readers can qualify for Continuing Professional Development points plus a Study Completion Certificate from GLOWM.

 INTRODUCTION

-Initial abdominal entry is essential in performing laparoscopic procedures and creation of pneumoperitoneum.
-While many complications related to laparoscopy are due to initial trocar entry, abdominal entry can be accomplished safely by various methods.
-There is no consensus on the optimal technique to avoid related complications.
-The most serious complications related to laparoscopic entry include major vascular, bowel, and visceral injury.
+Initial abdominal entry is essential for the establishment of pneumoperitoneum and performance of laparoscopic procedures.
+Although many complications related to laparoscopy occur during initial trocar entry, abdominal entry can be accomplished safely by various methods.
+Currently, there is no consensus regarding the optimal technique to avoid complications.
+The most serious complications associated with laparoscopic entry include major vascular, bowel and visceral injuries.
 However, these complications are typically rare, and the literature estimates about 50% of inadvertent laparoscopic injuries to vital organs and vessels occur at the time of entry.
-The incidence of bowel wall perforation has been reported at 0–0.5% and major vessel injury at 0.01–1.0% of cases.1,2
+The reported incidence of bowel perforation ranges from 0–0.5%, while major vascular injury occurs in approximately 0.01–1.0% of cases.1,2

-Entry location is dependent on the patient's body habitus, surgical history, surgeon preference, experience of entry technique, and expected intra-abdominal pathology.
-In this chapter, we discuss the most common methods of abdominal entry which include Veress needle, open Hasson technique, and direct trocar entry.
+Entry location depends on the patient’s body habitus, surgical history, surgeon preference, experience with entry techniques and anticipated intra-abdominal pathology.
+In this chapter, we discuss the most common methods of abdominal entry, including the Veress needle, the open Hasson technique and direct trocar entry.

 ENTRY CONSIDERATIONS

-As previously mentioned, the creation of pneumoperitoneum is critical in performing laparoscopic surgery, and proper technique is mandatory to establish safe laparoscopic entry.
-Initial trocar entry site is based on surgeon’s preference and comfort, patient’s surgical history, and patient anatomy.
-Common entry points include umbilical, left upper quadrant or Palmer’s point, right upper quadrant, mid-abdomen (Lee Huang point), vaginal or uterine fundus, and Jain’s point (Figure 1).
+The creation of pneumoperitoneum is critical in performing laparoscopic surgery, and proper technique is mandatory to establish safe laparoscopic entry.
+As mentioned above, initial trocar entry site is based on surgeon’s preference and comfort, patient’s surgical history and patient anatomy.
+Common entry sites include the umbilicus, left upper quadrant (Palmer’s point), right upper quadrant, mid-abdomen (Lee–Huang point), vaginal or uterine fundus, and Jain’s point.
+(Figure 1).

 1

-Initial laparoscopic entry should always be performed with the patient lying flat in supine position.
-Trendelenburg positioning should be avoided as any degree of angulation may risk unnecessary direct vascular injury with respect to the major abdominal vessels upon entry.
+Initial laparoscopic entry should be performed with the patient lying flat in the supine position.
+Trendelenburg positioning should be avoided prior to entry, as head-down tilt may decrease the distance between the anterior abdominal wall and major retroperitoneal vessels, thereby increasing the risk of vascular injury during access.

 At our institution, we prefer the left upper quadrant entry given our high rate of complex surgical patients.
-Palmer’s point was described by the French gynecologist, Raoul Palmer, in the early part of the 20th century.3,4,5 This technique is generally considered a reliable entry point in patients with previous midline laparotomies, presence of abdominal mesh or umbilical hernia repair, pelvic and abdominal adhesions, and extremes in body mass index (BMI).
-Prior review of women having laparoscopy after laparotomy show that more than 50% of women with a midline vertical incision will have intra-abdominal adhesions between the anterior abdominal wall and omentum or bowel and greater than 30% of these women will have severe umbilical adhesions with potential for bowel injury.4,6,7 Obesity can also distort umbilical subcutaneous planes.
-The aortic bifurcation in relationship to the umbilicus lies 1–2 cm below the umbilicus in extremely thin patients.
-In obese women the umbilicus may shift significantly caudally.
-Thus, umbilical entry may not be ideal in these patients owing to the risk of major vessel injury.
+Palmer’s point was described by the French gynecologist, Raoul Palmer, in the early part of the 20th century.3,4,5,6 This technique is generally considered a reliable entry point in patients with previous midline laparotomy, presence of abdominal mesh or umbilical hernia repair, pelvic and abdominal adhesions, and extremes in body mass index (BMI).
+Prior review of women undergoing laparoscopy after laparotomy shows that more than 50% of women with a midline vertical incision have intra-abdominal adhesions between the anterior abdominal wall and omentum or bowel, and greater than 30% of these women will have severe umbilical adhesions with potential for bowel injury.5,7,8 Patient body habitus affects abdominal entry.
+In obese women, increased subcutaneous fat can distort the planes around the umbilicus and may cause the umbilicus to shift caudally, making umbilical entry less ideal due to the increased risk of major vascular injury.
+In contrast, in extremely thin patients, the aortic bifurcation may lie at or just below (1–2 cm) the level of the umbilicus, emphasizing the need for careful entry technique.
 Additionally, gastric decompression is recommended when using this entry point in the left upper quadrant and may be achieved by placing an oral gastric tube to suction.
-Relative contraindications to left upper quadrant entry include inability to decompress the stomach, history of splenectomy or gastric surgery, and hepatomegaly.8
+Relative contraindications to left upper quadrant entry include inability to decompress the stomach, history of splenectomy or gastric surgery, and hepatomegaly.9

 ENTRY TECHNIQUES